Collaborative Partnership on Forests

 Objective

-The overarching objective of this initiative is to significantly reduce the excessive use of fire/risk of wildfires and promote integrated fire management (IFM) in tropical forests and surrounding landscapes, thereby contributing to the sustainable management of these invaluable natural assets for economic, environmental and social sustainability.
+The overarching objective of this JI is to reduce the drivers and increased risk of wildfire in the tropics, and to promote integrated fire management (IFM) in tropical forests and surrounding landscapes, thereby contributing to reduced GHG emissions, the sustainable management of tropical forests, biodiversity conservation, and numerous other sustainable development goals.

-This initiative will contribute to improved and effective IFM in tropical forests and surrounding landscapes by promoting best practices and leveraging lessons learned, training materials, and guidelines developed by different global and regional fire management initiatives, public and private sector, and academia.
-Key activities of the initiative include strengthening the dissemination of current fire policy and technical guidelines and frameworks, building capacities and skill development for various actors, including local forest communities, and enhancing regional and global cooperation.
-The Joint Initiative will also focus on producing a study and practical guide for mobilizing financing for IFM.
+The JI will work toward improved and effective IFM in tropical forests and surrounding landscapes by promoting best practices and leveraging lessons learned, training materials, and guidelines developed by various global and regional fire management initiatives, the public and private sectors, and academia.
+Key activities include promoting the dissemination and use of fire policy and technical guidelines, strengthening capacities and developing skills among various actors, including local forest communities, and enhancing regional and global cooperation.

 Main activities

-In 2027, promotion of the Tropical Fire Management Toolkit and other relevant tropical fire management training materials will continue through implementation of field projects in tropical regions, and UNFF will produce a Guide for Mobilizing Financing for Integrated Fire Management.
-Other future activities for 2027 are still to be determined.
+In 2027 and 2028, promotion of the Tropical Fire Management Toolkit, CBFiM guidelines, and other relevant tropical fire management training materials will continue.
+The JI focus will shift toward more joint training and field projects.
+Other future activities are still to be determined.

 Expected impacts by the end of the 2025-2028 period